saifalomari99/MachineLearning_Design_and_TestAutomation_SaifAlomari/Project_02/README.md

 # Wafer Map Failure Pattern Classification

 This project builds a machine learning pipeline to classify semiconductor wafer map failure patterns from the WM-811K dataset.
 Starting from raw wafer map images, the pipeline performs feature engineering by extracting 10 geometric descriptors from each wafer's salient failure region, then trains and evaluates a Decision Tree and a Support Vector Classifier to identify five failure types: Center, Donut, Edge-Loc, Near-full, and Scratch.
-The project was completed as part of ECE 157A / 272A using an LLM-assisted development workflow documented inline throughout the notebook.

 <img src="wafermaps_by_type_images/wafermaps_for_each_failure_type.png" width="700"/>